fatiman0or/MovieStreamingProject/README.md

 -GET /movies/<movie_id>/reviews → Get reviews for a specific movie

 -GET /movies/search?query=<movie_name> → Search for movies by title, director, or cast

+## 🧠 Technical Aspects

+Database: MongoDB (NoSQL)

+Backend Framework: Flask

+APIs: RESTful APIs using Flask routes

+Data Handling: PyMongo for MongoDB queries

+Similarity Algorithm: SequenceMatcher from difflib for hybrid movie search

+Indexes:

+Text index on title, director, and cast.name in the Movies collection

+Single-field index on movie_id in the WatchHistory collection